TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

 """""

+.. _constant-editor-keys-cat:

 cat=
 ~~~~

 - Comma-separated list of the categories (case-insensitive) that the
   constant is a member of.
-You should *list only one category*,
+You should really *list only one category*,
-  because it usually turns out to be confusing for users, if one and the
+  because it usually turns out to be confusing for users, if the
   same constant appears in multiple categories!

 - If the chosen category is *not* found among the default categories